aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 </p></details>

-### Step 3: Create the Lambda functions
+### Step 3: Create the remaining infrastructure

 <details>
 <summary>Create a CloudFormation stack from `cloudformation/1_lambda_functions.yml` named `wildrydes-ml-mod1`.
 (Expand for detailed instructions)</summary><p>

 1. Navigate to your Cloud9 environment
-1. Run the following command to create your Lambda functions
+1. Run the following command to create your infrastructure
     ```
     # Command should be ran from /home/ec2-user/environment/aws-serverless-workshops/MachineLearning/1_DataProcessing in your cloud 9 environment
     # run `pwd` to see your current directory